ThatQuiz Test Library Take this test now

 • 10.
 Why is it important for communication professionals to distinguish between clientele and audience?

-B) To increase the complexity of the message
+B) To ensure the message is entertaining

 C) To allocate resources effectively and achieve communication goals